dustinlacewell/onlylines/src/ui/welcome.md

 # Welcome to OnlyLines

-All the art you see here is procedurally generated using **only lines**.
+All the visuals you see here are generated using **only lines**.

-Specifically, lines that connect from one edge of the canvas to another.
-Can we get anything good?
+Specifically, *straight* lines locked to the *perimeter of the canvas*.

+No curves, gradients, fills, shadows, textures, no anything.
+Only *lines*!

 ## Quick Start
 - Click anywhere to generate a new piece